hasft/halgo/README.md

 # Halgo
 Extended Iterator lib.
 This library is made to learn rust iterator and some list manipulation algorithm.
-Some function taken from itertools.
+Some function taken from [Itertools](https://crates.io/crates/itertools).

 ## UniqueBy

 Duplicates are detected by comparing the key they map to with the keying function `f` by hash and equality.
-The keys are stored in a hash set in the [Itertools](https://crates.io/crates/itertools).
+The keys are stored in a hash set in the iterator.

 ``` rust
 // get from itertool